 It’s a simple mantra that’s repeated so often that most people at Sun Valley could finish the sentence.
 Moore says this is how it goes many weeks: “We’re going to receive an offering this morning because here’s what the Bible teaches about money: We’re to give first, save second, and live on the rest.
 God gave first, so giving first honors God.
 Saving second builds wealth, and living on the rest teaches contentment.”

 In that short statement, they’ve communicated it’s not what God wants from people as much as what he wants for people.
 And I believe that those teachable moments and that boldly receiving an offering are raising the temperature on generosity at churches around the country.

+Teaching through the offering also helps you ensure it doesn’t become transactional.
 To avoid that pitfall, leaders need to regularly express that giving is a heart issue, and giving generously can contribute to spiritual growth.
 We can say things like, “When you give it grows your heart, it addresses greed, it stretches your faith.”

 This article was adapted from a series published in collaboration with the Leadership Network’s generosity initiative.